-Kora is connected to several other parks and reserves including Meru National Park.
-All the big safari animals roam across the borders and can be found in Kora.
-Due to heavy poaching, animal densities are quite low, however, and the park shouldn’t be visited for the typical wildlife experience.
+Kora is specifically connected to several other parks and reserves for instance Meru National Park.
+All the big safari animals roam across the borders and found in Kora.
+Due to heavy poaching, animal densities are low.
+However the park shouldn’t be visited for the typical wildlife experience.
 Elephant, hippo, hyena, and several antelope species are just some of the animals you could encounter.
 Kora National Park Kenya

-The scenery of Kora is its main appeal.
-The endless plains are interrupted by inselbergs, or domed hills, which seemingly ‘float’ above the landscape.
+Additionally the scenery of Kora is its main appeal.
+The endless plains interrupted by inselbergs, or domed hills, which seemingly ‘float’ above the landscape.
 The beautiful Tana River forms one of the boundaries of the park, and magnificent doum palms line its banks.
 Features of the Tana River include Adamson’s Falls, Grand Falls, and the Kora Rapids.

 The weather and climate of Kora are comparable to that of Kenya in general.
 More info:

-Kora can be visited throughout the year, but the roads can become very difficult to navigate in the Wet season.
-The grass is very long in the Wet season too, making animals more difficult to spot.
+Kora visited throughout the year, but the roads can become very difficult to navigate in the Wet season.
+The grass is surely very long in the Wet season too, making animals more difficult to spot.
 The best time for visiting is in the Dry season from June to September.

 Kora is 280km/173mi to the northeast of Nairobi.
 A fully-equipped 4×4 is essential.
 If on an independent trip, it is also advisable to travel with a companion.